Bune Information

 For those seeking Bune’s favor, offerings are a tangible means to express reverence and gratitude.

-Bune’s palate favors the sharp zest of bitter black coffee, the sweetness of Turkish delight and Baklava, and the complex notes of sweet red wine or sangria.
-She revels in creative tributes: handcrafted soaps embedded with vibrant herbs, incense carrying the intoxicating blend of jasmine with oud and sandalwood or the richness of amber with musk.
+She also revels in creative tributes: paintings and artwork, handcrafted soaps embedded with vibrant herbs, incense carrying the intoxicating blend of jasmine with oud and sandalwood or the richness of amber with musk.

 offerings on altar